Press & Media Coverage

 Inside the 'uninhabitable' Newcastle council flats plagued by damp and mould

-Food & Solidarity members organized to support tenants dealing with severe housing disrepair in Newcastle council properties, highlighting the urgent need for accountability and action.
+Food & Solidarity members organised to support tenants dealing with severe housing disrepair in Newcastle council properties.
+See also our full story of the Breamish House campaign, where collective action won emergency repairs within 24 hours.

 Read article